-Looking for a healthy, hearty and warming recipe to have after a cold winter’s run?
+Looking for a healthy, hearty and warming recipe to come home to after chilly run?
 Try this comforting vegetarian chilli option from Instagram star, author and PT Alice Liveing’s recipe book, Clean Eating Alice: Eat Well Every Day.
 Full of slow-releasing carbohydrates and packed with protein, this dish is ideal for replenishing muscle glycogen stores and rebuilding damaged muscle after a run.

 - 70g quinoa, rinsed

 - 1 red onion, peeled and finely diced

 - 1 garlic clove, peeled and minced